 Eli’s arrival in town sets off a series of strange and frightening events.
 Lindqvist tells the story of her effect on the town using a roving, third-person-limited point of view (POV) to jump smoothly between Oskar and various side characters.
 The POV even switches to a squirrel watching from a tree in one chapter.

 The novel gets pretty uncomfortable in places, especially as some of the human characters are pretty dark and strange themselves … like the pedophile POV-character who provides an uncomfortable contrast to the vampires and raises the question of who the real monsters are.
-The reviews for this book are overwhelmingly good but the bad ones seemed mainly from readers who found the pedophile POV too disturbing.
-Some reviewers didn’t even bother to finish the book because of the pedophile.
+The reviews for this book are overwhelmingly good but the bad ones seemed mainly from readers who found the pedophile POV too disturbing, and some didn’t even bother to finish the book because of this character.

 The tension in the novel stays high because the protagonist is a child and Lindqvist doesn’t hold much back; the reader knows anything can happen, even to the kids.
 He talks about this in his interview at Constructinghorror.com: